Juniper (Tree)

 Description

-Juniper trees and shrubs (Juniperus species) are evergreen conifers belonging to the cypress family (Cupressaceae).
-They are characterized by needle-like or scale-like leaves and distinctive blue-black berry-like cones that are actually modified fleshy cones.
-With approximately 70 species, junipers are among the most widespread conifers, found across North America, Europe, and Asia.
-They are valued for their hardiness, adaptability to poor soils, and use in landscaping.
-Juniper berries are also used to flavor gin and in traditional medicine.
+Juniper trees and shrubs (Juniperus species) are evergreen conifers in the cypress family (Cupressaceae).
+They have needle-like or scale-like leaves and distinctive blue-black berry-like structures that are actually modified fleshy cones.
+With about 70 species, junipers are among the most widespread conifers, found across North America, Europe, and Asia.
+They’re valued for their hardiness and adaptability to poor soils.
+Juniper berries are used to flavor gin and in traditional medicine.

 Juniper tree illustration